 A place to grow a community of people who are committed within their organizations to increasing open source adoption, participation, and collaboration.

-Where anyone who is anyone in open source business comes to learn and share on topics around compliance, governance, and other best practices.
+Where anyone who is anyone in open source business comes to learn and share on topics around governance, and other best practices.

 The place to identify overlap between open source projects that may not seem connected, in order to create greater efficiencies and encourage cross-pollination of ideas.